CaioEd/Finance_App-API/Readme.md

 Financial management API software

 ## Disclaimer
 All commands are available in the Makefile.
-Use the following command to see available targets:
+Use the following command to see available targetssss:
 ```shell
 make help
 ```